marcbperez/webgl-earth/README.md

 ## Usage

-After the installation process the contents run the `serve` task and visit http://localhost:8000 to browse the project pages, it is equivalent to running Python's SimpleHTTPServer.
+After the installation process run the `serve` task and visit http://localhost:8000 to browse the project pages, it is equivalent to running Python's SimpleHTTPServer.